spencerbraun/stats_notes/STATS217/Stats 217 - Stochastic Processes.md

   * $w_i$, the mean total amount for starting position $X_0 = i$: $w_{i}=E\left[\sum_{n=0}^{T-1} g\left(X_{n}\right) | X_{0}=i\right]$
   * The sum $\sum_{n=0}^{T-1} g\left(X_{n}\right)$ always includes first term $g\left(X_{0}\right)=g(i)$.
 Proceeding from a future transient state j, $w_{i}=g(i)+\sum_{j=0}^{r-1} P_{i j} w_{j} \quad \text { for } i=0, \ldots, r-1$
   * $W_{ik}$, the mean number of visits to state k prior to absorption: $W_{i k}=\delta_{i k}+\sum_{j=0}^{r-1} P_{i j} W_{j k} \quad \text { for } i=0,1, \ldots, r-1$
+* Hitting and return times are examples of a class of RVs for stochastic processes - **stopping times**.
+Define a random variable $T \in N$ is a stopping time for a stochastic process $(X_n)_{n\geq0}$ if for any $n \geq 0$ event $\{T_n \leq n\}$ is determined by $X_0,...,X_n$.
+In other words conditioning on the values of $X_0,...,X_n$ makes the value of the indicator RV $1(T \leq n)$ deterministic.
+  * Example - return time TA for A in S, by observing $X_0,...,X_n$ we see whether we had $X_k \in A$ for some 1 < k < n
+  * Non example - last return time: the last time the chain visits A before the sequence stops.
+We need to know when the sequence stops to say this is the last visit to A, but that is a future event.
+  * If we were to observe the values X0,X1,..., sequentially in time and then “stop” doing so right after some time n, basing our decision  to  stop  on  (at  most)  only  what  we  have  seen  thus  far,  then  we  have  the  essence  of a stopping  time.

 ### Special Markov Chains